 On top of that, their technology was so well adapted to their environment that they were able to flourish without drastically altering it for hundreds of thousands of years.
 It was just that good.

 So it would seem we have no clear advantage over them, which makes the fact we survived but they did not especially puzzling.

-Recent research argues this might have been because their brain, despite being bigger, ultimately had a more primitive shape.
-Our frontal and temporal lobes are a different to theirs and our olfactory bulb is larger.
+Recent research argues this might have been because of their brain, despite being bigger, ultimately had a more primitive shape.
+Our frontal and temporal lobes are different to theirs and our olfactory bulb is larger.
 Could our brain shape have given us an advantage?

 Now, new information presented at the HOBET conference I recently attended lends further credibility to that hypothesis.

-Earlier research has identified that there is a link between eye-socket size and eyeball size (no duh) and that there is in turn a link between eyeball size and visual cortex size.
+Earlier research has identified that there is a link between eye-socket size and eyeball size (no duh) and that there is, in turn, a link between eyeball size and visual cortex size.

 Whilst this might seem like a bit of a “captain obvious” moment, this work also identified something rather interesting: eye-socket size is correlated with latitude.

 The further away from the equator, the larger the eye-socket of an individual was.
 This likely has something to do with the fact that the amount of light from the sun gets lower the further north/south one travels, thus an increase in eyeball size would help maintain good vision in the darkening environment.